raolivei/docker_monitoring_nodejs_app/README.md

 ## deploy.sh
-Run `$ ./deploy.sh` in your shell and provide root password when asked.
+Run `/deploy.sh` in your shell and provide root password when asked.
 It will install the prerequisites, setup the daily job and deploy the solution.
-It will do all the magic for you.
+It will do all the magic for you :+1:

 Alternativelly, you can deploy manually by following the lines below.